 So, you might have to share a room with other trekkers or sleep in the dining room.

-What is the price range for tea houses in EBC trek?
+What is the price range for tea houses in the EBC trek?

-The accommodation cost in the EBC trek highly depends on the altitude and time of the year you are trekking in.
-The accommodation cost is comparatively high in the peak season ( Mar-July and Sep-Nov) than in the off-season.
+The accommodation cost in the EBC trek depends on the altitude and time of the year you are trekking in.
+The accommodation cost is comparatively higher in the peak season ( Mar-July and Sep-Nov) than in the off-season.

-The average price for the accommodation is anywhere between $2-$3 per night.
+The average accommodation price is between $2-$3 per night.

 Also see: